 - Applicants must complete and submit an application by the application deadline.

-- Three letters of recommendation are required to be submitted by the deadline, at least two of which must be from high school teachers who have had the candidates in class (math, science or an AP class) and are familiar with their academic performance.
+- Three letters of recommendation are required to be submitted by the deadline, at least two of which must be from high school teachers who have had the candidates in class and are familiar with their academic performance.
 Options for the third letter could include someone who has supervised you in a community, volunteer or work experience.

 - Applicants must take a situational judgment test in the format as established each year for the program, and prior to the deadline as required by the program.